shadow/shadow/docs/nsf_sponsorship.md

    parallel, and we will design ACE such that any number of processes can be executed across multiple distinct machines.
-Therefore, ACE will scale to realistically-sized anonymous communication networks containing millions of nodes, and can be deployed on whatever existing infrastructure is available at community members' institutions.
+Therefore, ACE will scale to realistically-sized anonymous communication networks containing millions of virtual hosts, and can be deployed on whatever existing infrastructure is available at community members' institutions.

 As part of the ACE framework, we will also develop a **user interface** to control and monitor the experimental process, a **toolkit** to help users set up